AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.setGlobalParameterValues([index], values)
    :module: RoadRunner

-   Use this to set the entire set of global parameters in one call.
+   Sets the entire set of global parameters.
    The order of parameters is given by the order of Ids returned by getGlobalParameterIds()